 ‘Make sure you’re on our mailing list to be notified when the next Design an Ad Contest launches’.
 Western Australian students.

 Find relevant information for Primary and Secondary students by selecting the “Entering” section of the menu.
 Includes film, animation and other media areas.

 ‘Our goal in showing films from around the world, all made either FOR or BY kids, is to show teens and tweens that making a film can be a powerful way to tell a story, express your emotions, state a point of view and [more importantly] to have fun!’
 Multiple sections and themes.
 Also check this page for additional details, USA Based.

 ‘Encourages South West [WA] students to explore the medium of film and use multi-media formats for production, awareness, marketing and audience reach.
 Participants need to be 13-18 years old and attending secondary school.
 This year’ s Cinesnaps theme is The Watch’.

 ‘National competition for primary and secondary school students or film-makers under 18 years old’.
 Part of Flickerfest.

 International Short Film Festival.
-‘Entry is open any student who was enrolled in Year 6-12 [Year 13 in some states] anytime between 9 Oct 2018 and 6 August 2019.
+‘Entry is open to any student who was enrolled in Year 6-12 [Year 13 in some states] anytime between 9 Oct 2018 and 6 August 2019.
 Entry is free’.
 Select Young Filmmakers Competition link on the home page for all details and forms.